Creating Apps from the CLI

 Git remote heroku added

 The app name argument (“example”) is optional.
-If no app name is specified, a random name will be generated.
+If no app name is specified, a random name is generated.

 $ heroku create